 Brian Petroelje, Director.
 Physician

 Brian has served as a director on the ASM board since 2016.
 Years ago, a Perspectives Course helped him develop a heart for reaching those yet unreached, and he has since spent time overseas serving people at various mission hospitals in Mexico, Honduras, Nicaragua, Kenya, Bangladesh, Afghanistan, and India.
 Brian resonates with ASM’s passion to reach the unreached with God’s Word in audio, overcoming the challenges of illiteracy and Bible poverty, and partnering with like-minded organizations to connect more people to God’s Word.
 He works as an infectious disease physician through Spectrum Health in Grand Rapids, MI, since 2008.
 He and his wife and their three children live in Walker, Michigan.

-Ryan Wood, Director.
+Ryan Wood, Secretary.
 Senior Product Manager

 Ryan Wood joined the ASM Board in 2017 and currently chairs the Development Committee.
 Having lived overseas and traveled widely for both military service and business, Ryan has a heart for people who do not otherwise have access to God’s Word.
 His desire is to use his marketing management experience to help ASM share the Good News.
 Ryan works for a privately-held manufacturer in the outdoor industry and lives in southeast Michigan with his wife and four children.

 Luanne Hoekzema, Director